Equal

 evaluation scheme.
 The scheme would assess jobs equally and fairly

 on agreed and transparent criteria.
-You know why your grade is what
+You know why your grade is

-historic manual and APT&C differences.
+with the historic manual and APT&C differences.

 Job evaluation is designed to ensure equal pay.